aldisonll/DOWNLOAD-AND-UPLOAD-TIKTOK-TO-YOUTUBE/README.md

 cd tests/server && python flask-server.py
 ```
 ### #TO-DO
-1. Upload videos to youtube ❌ (probably I'll use automatic browser, not the YT API)
+1. Upload videos to youtube ❌
 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.